Select therapeutic use:

 ≥18yrs: Without CHF: initially 15mg or 30mg once daily; max 45mg once daily.
 With CHF (NYHA Class I or II): initially 15mg once daily.
 Concomitant insulin or sulfonylurea: reduce dose of these if needed.
 Concomitant strong CYP2C8 inhibitors: max 15mg daily.

 Symptomatic HF: not recommended.
 Monitor for signs/symptoms of CHF; discontinue or reduce dose if occurs.
 Hepatic disease.
 Monitor liver function before initiating therapy; if abnormalities detected, interrupt and assess probable cause; do not restart if ALT >3XULN with total bilirubin >2XULN.
 Routine monitoring LFTs during therapy without liver disease: not recommended.
 Active bladder cancer: not recommended.
 Prior history of bladder cancer: consider glycemic control benefits vs. risk of cancer recurrence.
 Risk of fractures (esp. females).
 Perform regular eye exams.
 Resumption of premenopausal ovulation in anovulatory patients may occur (may result in unintended pregnancy).
 Pregnancy (Cat.C): consider using insulin instead.
 Nursing mothers: not recommended.

 Potentiated by CYP2C8 inhibitors (eg, gemfibrozil).
-Antagonized by CYP2C8 inducers (eg, rifampin).
+Antagonized by CYP2C8 inducers (eg, rifampin) or topiramate (monitor for adequate glycemic control).
 Antagonizes oral contraceptives, midazolam.
-Monitor glycemic control more frequently with ketoconazole.
 Monitor for heart failure with insulin.